Set compiler and build properties

 To create a user-defined macro

-In the Property Manager window (on the menu bar, choose View, Property Manager), open the shortcut menu for a property sheet (its name ends in .user) and then choose Properties.
+Open the Property Manager window.
+(On the menu bar, choose View > Property Manager or View > Other Windows > Property Manager.)
+Open the shortcut menu for a property sheet (its name ends in .user) and then choose Properties.
 The Property Pages dialog box for that property sheet opens.

 In the left pane of the dialog box, select User Macros.
 In the right pane, choose the Add Macro button to open the Add User Macro dialog box.